Genetically Engineered Food

 GM Potato

 In 1995, the British government sponsored a project to develop protocols for evaluating GM foods.
 The project engineered a GM potato, modified to produce a natural insecticide, that it planned to commercialize.
-However, a study, directed by Arpad Pusztai, fed the GM potatoes to rats.
+However, one study, directed by Arpad Pusztai, fed the GM potatoes to rats.
 When the rats, as part of a balanced diet, ate the GM potatoes, they had stunting, atrophy, and enlargement of various internal organs; immune damage; and excessive cell growth, similar to precancerous changes, throughout their digestive system.
 The natural insecticide, even when fed to rats in huge amounts, didn't cause this damage; only the GM potatoes did, even when cooked.

 Pusztai was fired and prevented from discussing his work.
 In February 1999, Pusztai testified before the British parliament.
 Consumer reaction forced food manufacturers to permanently remove GM ingredients from food sold in Europe.